top of page

 Are you getting enough sleep?

 Sleep deprivation impacts your mood, concentration, and your thinking.
 Going to bed with time to get a solid night’s sleep is not selfish.
-It is necessary for you to be able to process all the information coming at you and make adjustments throughout your teaching day.
+You must be able to process all the information coming at you and make adjustments throughout your teaching day.

 Do you eat your lunch while walking/working?
 Do you eat alone?